-- (i) Air Quality is improved and the health of building users is improved less sick days lost and lower health care costs; and - (ii) Building integrity is better with fewer incidences of mold and fungus in buildings where it is expensive to remove. - (iii) Security, where PATI can remove noxious and dangerous compounds which might be deliberately introduced into the building to cause harm.
+(i) Air Quality is improved and the health of building users is improved - less sick days lost and lower health care costs; and

+- (ii) Building integrity is better with fewer incidences of mold and fungus in buildings where it is expensive to remove. - (iii) Security, where PATI can remove noxious and dangerous compounds which might be deliberately introduced into the building to cause harm.

 A pre-production prototype PATI unit has been made and is undergoing testing at the University of Florida - Gainesville Campus.
-The testing has proved the concept completely and WES is now developing a number of potential sales contacts in both the public and private sectors.
+The testing has proved the concept completely and EET is now developing a number of potential sales contacts in both the public and private sectors.
+Chief among these are a number of public transportation operators and a vehicle OEM.

 PATI was developed from a 'water purification' process, known as PWTI, and which employs the same technical process to purify water by removing unwanted inclusions and contaminants.
-The company has an understanding with the patentholder, to develop PWTI for specific applications, mainly in the Department of Defense.
+The company has an understanding with the patent-holder, to develop PWTI for specific applications, mainly in the Department of Defense.
 Several market prospects have been identified and a number of request for proposals, issued by the armed services have been noted.
 The Department of Defense is working on raising the current water quality standard from the existing 'tri-service standard' to equate with the EPA standard.

-Our goal is to develop PATI for a variety of applications where air quality can improve the internal environments of buildings, places of work, places of entertainment and hospitals etc.
+Our goal is to develop PATI for a variety of applications where air quality can improve the internal environments of public transportation (busses, rail cars, aircraft and merchant shipping) as well as, places of work, places of entertainment, schools, hospitals and other buildings where people gather for periods of time.